California surfer injured in shark attack

 In compliance with protocol, California State Parks closed down the beaches at Lovers Point and Sea Palm turnout through Saturday, as the Monterey and Seaside fire departments conduct a search for the shark using aerial drones.

-Police said the shark has not yet been sighted, and thanked the Good Samaritans that rushed to aid the surfer following the attack.
+Police said the shark has not yet been sighted, and thanked the good Samaritans that rushed to aid the surfer following the attack.
+Video posted to social media by bystander Kevin Phillips appeared to show the victim being taken to shore by paddle boarders or surfers.

 for more features.